BP may delay $10 billion Mad Dog oil scheme in Gulf of Mexico

 “BP fully intends to develop the resources at Mad Dog Phase 2 and is committed to moving forward with the right plan,” it said.
 “It is too early to speculate when the details of the final plan will be approved by BP and its co-owners.”

-France’s Total said in March it was abandoning a multibillion-dollar oil sands project in Canada.
+France’s Total (TOTF.PA) said in March it was abandoning a multibillion-dollar oil sands project in Canada.

-BP, in cooperation with co-owners Union Oil Company of California, a wholly owned subsidiary of Chevron Corp., and BHP Billiton Petroleum, is now evaluating how to develop the second phase of Mad Dog.
+BP, in cooperation with co-owners Union Oil Company of California, a wholly owned subsidiary of Chevron Corp.
+(CVX.N), and BHP Billiton Petroleum (BHP.AX) (BLT.L), is now evaluating how to develop the second phase of Mad Dog.

 “I see it as a delay.
 I think it’ll probably push back the final investment decision by, I would estimate, about 12 months,” Macquarie analyst Jason Gammel said.